Frequently Asked Questions

 Do I have to come to the office or can I have a Telehealth appointment?

-All patients currently have the option of a Telehealth appointment under the COVID Medicare guidelines until 30 June 2021.
-From 1 July, patients outside of the ACT and major metropolitan areas may still be eligible for Telehealth appointments, please ask our staff.
+All patients currently have the option of a Telehealth appointment under the COVID Medicare guidelines until the end of 2021.
+After that time, patients outside of the ACT and major metropolitan areas may still be eligible for Telehealth appointments, please ask our staff.

 Do you bulk bill?